wp-plugins/smoothness-slider-shortcode/readme.txt

 == Changelog ==
+= 1.2.2 =
+* Removed console.log code since it is causing error for IE
+* Modified jQuery selector in shadows-ie javascript file since it is causing error in IE

 = 1.2.0 =
 * Added option to set title for each image
 * Added option to set link for each image